inspector44/MinaNurseBot/README.md

 1. Wait for the next 5-minute interval and monitor your Telegram channel to see if the logs are being sent.
 2. If there are any issues, double-check the crontab command, the token, and the chat ID.

+Enjoy keeping track of your Node's health using your Telegram app 🥂